mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 So, what's this process look like?

 Well, there are really only two forms that you need to worry about.
 The first is the [IRS-1023][irs-1023] and the second is the [checklist for the IRS-1023][irs-checklist].
 That should tell you something about the process you're about to engage in: There's a form for the form.
-Oh, and that's not all, there's a [web form][irs-get-forms-form] for the form for the form.
+Oh, and that's not all: there's a [web form][irs-get-forms-form] for the form for the form.
 Also, the IRS-1023 is an *interactive* PDF with parts that appear and disappear as you complete it.
 Also it crashes sometimes (save often!), can only be opened in Adobe Reader and there are three versions of the form and two different revisions.
 Dizzy yet?

 Let's see if I can simplify this at all: